 2. Lobby Your Government Persistently

-(A) Call, email and write your reps imploring them to (1) fund more weapons for Ukraine and (2) support even more sanctions against Russia.
+(A) Call, email and/or write your reps imploring them to (1) fund more weapons for Ukraine and (2) support even more sanctions against Russia.

 SAMPLE MESSAGE: I’m a constituent and urge you to fund more weapons for Ukraine and support even more sanctions against Russia.
 Putin’s genocide and war crimes must be stopped.
 We can do more.
 Thank you.

-Postcard Push Instructions.
-Every week, mail this postcard to President Biden, your two U.S. Senators and U.S. House Representative until Ukraine is free again.
-HOW TO: (1) Click on the postcard image, (2) print, (3) cut, (4) glue stick on heavier card stock, (5) write a short message and (6) mail with a stamp.
+Printable Postcard Instructions.
+(1) Click on the postcard image, (2) print, (3) glue on heavier card stock, (4) cut, (5) write a short message, (6) address, (7) place stamp and mail.
 VOILA!
 Your powerful voice for Ukraine will be heard!

-(B) Follow your reps on Twitter, Facebook and Instagram and respectfully comment your support for more weapons and more sanctions.
+(B) Follow your reps on Threads, Twitter/X, Facebook and Instagram and respectfully comment your support for more weapons and more sanctions.
 You can find their social media links at the bottom of their websites (see “Find” links above).

 (C) Tag, email, text or call your family and close friends.
 Encourage them to lobby their reps and show them how.